ASV Mark III radar: H2S, new Mark III

 The meeting took place during a furious debate over the use of the magnetron; if an aircraft carrying H2S was shot down, it would fall into German hands and be quickly reverse engineered.
 Frederick Lindemann was especially vocal against the use of the magnetron in H2S and demanded they use a klystron instead.
 The klystron was already known to the Germans and so fragile that it would be unlikely to survive any crash.
-Such a concern did not exist for ASV, where the magnetron would fall into the water if shot down.
+A similar concern did not exist for ASV, where the magnetron would fall into the water if shot down.
 This made ASV a much safer choice for deployment of the very few magnetron units available.
 The commander of Bomber Command, Arthur "Bomber" Harris, objected, claiming his bombers would do much more damage to the German U-boat fleet by bombing their pens in France than Coastal Command would by hunting them down at sea.
 The meeting ended with Coastal Command being awarded priority for the magnetron-based units.
 On 30 September, Ferranti was ordered to stop work on their design in favour of the H2S-based system, also to be known as Mark III.

 The disputes with Bomber Command were magnified by problems within Coastal Command, due to the upset that the original Mark III project had been cancelled by the Air Ministry without consulting Coastal Command.
 That the H2S-based system could be available immediately did not seem to impress the higher echelons of the Command.
 Adding to the confusion, the commander of Coastal Command, Philip Joubert de la Ferté, visited the radar development teams at the TRE and told them he did not believe in ASV, which led to demands to see it in action.
 More confusion followed when the TRE teams suggested fitting the new radar on four-engine airframes.
 These would provide ample room for the installations and superb range over the North Atlantic.
 On 8 December 1942, a meeting was called over the topic but Joubert refused to intercede in favour of the TRE and they were told to continue with the two-engine Wellington.